Do you have a high school writer that doesn’t like to write? Here’s part 2 of our 10 tips for teaching a reluctant high school writer!

 - Be patient.
 Yes, the clock is ticking, but in four years of high school, there’s plenty of time to include a wide variety of writing experiences into your student’s curriculum.
 Also, remember that your student will grow and mature more in those four years.
 So you need not tackle every problem in the freshman year.
 My reluctant writer grew exponentially in his writing ability over those four years!

-In fact, he derived great pleasure in college by passing along a comment from an English teacher who had commended him for writing on the same level as a graduate student!
+In fact, he derived great pleasure in college by passing along a comment from an English professor who had commended him for writing on the same level as a graduate student!
 Who would have thought?!
-Take courage, Mom!

-9. If possible, work on two research papers during high school.
+9. If possible, have your student complete two research papers during high school.

 Once your student is familiar with the research paper format, try to fit in a second paper.
 Tackling an academic topic at this point would be fine.
 If you could use some help teaching the research paper format, we have a course for that.